kibook/s1kd-tools/tools/s1kd-instance/README.md

     tool (-O), this will force it to be overwritten.
 Otherwise, a warning will be printed and the existing file will not be overwritten.

+    When used with the -w (--whole-objects) option, if the source object is not applicable to the specified filters, the source object will be deleted.

   - \-G, --custom-orig \<CODE\>/\<NAME\>
     Similar to the -g option, but instead of the default enterprise code